Whilst the wearing of face masks in our Surgeries is not mandatory we do encourage patients to wear them.

 If you think you may have COVID-19 please do not enter the Surgery.

 Please follow this link to learn more about testing: Information on testing for Coronavirus

-Please note that you can still get support during the Covid-19 pandemic.
+Please note that you can still get support if you are suffering domestic violence

 There is a national campaign, #YouAreNotAlone and local authorities and all agencies working in the East Sussex area want to ensure that you know that you can get support in a safe way.
 The local number for victims to contact for support is:

 Sussex Police have also provided a short information video